davidseve/cloud-native-deployment-strategies/README.md

 ## Introduction

 One important topic in the `Cloud Native` is the `Microservice Architecture`.
 We are not any more dealing with one monolithic application.
-We have several applications that have dependencies on each other and also have other dependencies like brokers or data bases.
+We have several applications that have dependencies on each other and also have other dependencies like brokers or databases.

 Applications have their own life cycle, so we should be able to execute independent deployment.
-All the applications and dependencies will not change its version at the same time.
+All the applications and dependencies will not change their version at the same time.

 Another important topic in the `Cloud Native` is the `Continuous Delivery`.
 If we are going to have several applications doing deployments independently we have to automate it.
-We will use **Helm**, **Openshift GitOps** and of course **Red Hat Openshift** to help us.
+We will use **Helm**, **Openshift GitOps**, and of course **Red Hat Openshift** to help us.

 **In this repository we are going to test and compare different deployments strategies with `Cloud Native` applications.
 We will see real examples of how to install, deploy and manage the life cycle of `Cloud Native` applications using those strategies.**